 NB: broadcasts may not be made available outside the UK.

-NB: Please do not make digitisations of published material available on Moodle unless you are certain that you have permission, you own the copyright, or copyright has expired.
+Important note: Please do not make digitisations of published material available on Moodle unless you are certain that you have permission, you own the copyright, or copyright has expired.
 Unless these are the case, the process for making digital copies of published material available to students must be centrally managed by Library Services.
 See the Moodle section of this guide for more information.

 Linking to material on websites is usually permissible if the site is reputable (e.g., not hosting published papers without publishers' permission).